braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/browser_extensions.md

 ## Getting started

 {% alert tip %}
-Before you get started, make sure you've read through the Web SDK's [Initial SDK setup guide]({{site.baseurl}}/developer_guide/platform_integration_guides/web/initial_sdk_setup/) to learn more about our Javascript integration in general.  <br><br>You may also want to bookmark the [Javascript SDK reference](https://js.appboycdn.com/web-sdk/latest/doc/modules/braze.html) for full details on all of the different SDK methods and configuration options.
+Before you get started, make sure you've read through the Web SDK's [Initial SDK setup guide]({{site.baseurl}}/developer_guide/platform_integration_guides/web/initial_sdk_setup/) to learn more about our JavaScript integration in general.  <br><br>You may also want to bookmark the [JavaScript SDK reference](https://js.appboycdn.com/web-sdk/latest/doc/modules/braze.html) for full details on all of the different SDK methods and configuration options.
 {% endalert %}

-To integrate Braze's Web SDK, you'll first need to download a copy of the latest Javascript library.
+To integrate Braze's Web SDK, you'll first need to download a copy of the latest JavaScript library.
 This can be done using NPM or directly downloading it from [Braze's CDN][7].

 Alternatively, if you prefer to use [Google Tag Manager][8] or use an externally hosted copy of Braze's SDK, keep in mind that loading external resources will require you to adjust your [`content_security_policy`][6] setting in your `manifest.json`.